 My third unsecured loan defaulted after only two payments, the second being almost one month late.
 The borrower had taken three additional loans with another peer to peer platform leading me to once again wonder if fraud had occurred.
 The company then proceeded to wind down.
 Since the loan is unsecured, I expect little in the way of recovery.

-Unbolted: No current loans in default
+Unbolted: 100+ active loans, 15 loans in default

 As you can see, default recovery varies drastically from platform to platform.
 There are many variables that determine whether you will experience a full return of capital and interest or a loss.